raspberrypilearning/getting-started-with-sonic-pi/worksheet.md

-#Getting Started making Music with Sonic Pi 2
+# Getting started making music with Sonic Pi 2

-Ever wanted to make funky music like Daft Punk or Will.i.am but are not sure how to hold a cello, let alone play it?!
-Well Sonic Pi v2.0 could get you there.
+Ever wanted to make funky music like Daft Punk or will.i.am but you're not sure how to hold a cello, let alone play it?
+Sonic Pi v2.0 could get you there.

-##Step 1: First Sounds with Sonic Pi 2
+## Step 1: First sounds with Sonic Pi 2

 ![](images/interface.png)

 This is the Sonic Pi 2 application interface; it has three main windows.
 The largest one is for writing your code, and we call it the Programming Panel.
 There is also an output panel that displays information about your program as it runs.
-When you click on the **help** button at the top of the widow, the third panel displaying help documentation appears along the bottom.
-This contains information about different code you can try and use, as well as different synth sounds, samples and much more.
+When you click on the **help** button at the top of the window, the third panel appears along the bottom displaying help documentation.
+This contains information about different code you can try and use, as well as different synth sounds, samples, and much more.

-###Activity Checklist:
+### Activity checklist:

 1. Launch Sonic Pi by clicking on the Main Menu, then Education, and then Sonic Pi.
 1. Select **Workspace 1** and type: